objectionary/news.eolang.org/_posts/2022/11/2022-11-25-xmir-guide.md

 </o>
 ```

-Locators are absolute and unique coordinates of any object in the entire object "Universe".
+Locators are absolute and unique coordinates of any object in the entire object "Universe."